invisible-matrix/Basic-c-programs-/README.md

-# Basic-c-programs-
+# Basic-c++-programs-
-this repo consist of programs asked in interview
+This repo consist of programs asked in interview